1712n/dn-institute/content/attacks/posts/2019-01-28-Coincheck.md

 - Authorities and regulatory bodies initiated investigations into the incident, focusing on identifying the attackers and recovering the stolen funds.
 - Coincheck announced its intention to compensate affected users by repurchasing the stolen NEM tokens at a fixed rate, ensuring reimbursement for each user impacted by the hack.
 - **March 12, 2019:** Coincheck completed the reimbursement process, compensating affected users with Japanese yen in exchange for their lost NEM tokens.
+- **March 11, 2022:** Two individuals, one from Osaka Prefecture and the other from Hokkaido, were arrested by the police.
+The Osaka resident is accused of transacting 24 million NEM coins and potentially accessing approximately 200 accounts.
+Both detainees were arrested under the Punishment of Organized Crimes and Proceeds of Crime Control Act.

 ## Security Failure Causes